Nearly 30 million people under lockdown in China as Covid surges

 Volkswagen AG said its Changchun factories would shut down from Monday to Wednesday.
 It added that its VW and Audi brands and component production would be affected.

-China’s business hub Hong Kong is reeling under its fifth wave of the pandemic since December, recording 26,908 cases on Monday.
+Since December, China’s business hub Hong Kong has been reeling under its fifth wave of the pandemic, recording 26,908 cases on Monday.
 Healthcare facilities and morgues are struggling under the pressure of record infections in the city of 7.4 million people.

 Register for free to continue reading